at the intersection of brands, media and culture

 Sprint, Stop, Sprint

-In Brands, advertising, communications, marketing, strategy on November 17, 2008 at 4:37 pm
+In advertising, Brands, communications, marketing, strategy on November 17, 2008 at 4:37 pm

 Nothing makes me sadder than seeing clients throw their money away, even if they aren’t my clients.
 In particular I’m struggling with the new Sprint commericals that have been innundateing me lately.
 The spots are beautiful in black and white, have some nice emotional background music and CEO Dan Hesse talking to the camera — that said, they seem completely off strategy.